-Post-traumatic stress disorder (PTSD) is a trauma and stressor-related disorder anxiety disorder that develops after a traumatic event.
+Post-traumatic stress disorder (PTSD) is a mental health issue that often starts after a shocking event.
 PTSD has also been called "shell shock" or "battle fatigue."

-Researchers are studying how problems with synapses in the brain may be linked to PTSD.
+Changes in the brain after injury may be linked to PTSD.

 Cognitive-behavior therapy (CBT) is a very effective type of counseling for PTSD.
 Therapy focuses on: